ja3ooni/netbox/docs/core-functionality/sites-and-racks.md

 Each rack has two faces (front and rear) on which devices can be mounted.
 Rail-to-rail width may be 19 or 23 inches.

-## Rack Groups
+## Pods

 Racks can be arranged into groups.
-As with sites, how you choose to designate rack groups will depend on the nature of your organization.
+As with sites, how you choose to designate Pods will depend on the nature of your organization.
 For example, if each site represents a campus, each group might represent a building within a campus.
-If each site represents a building, each rack group might equate to a floor or room.
+If each site represents a building, each Pod might equate to a floor or room.

-Each rack group must be assigned to a parent site.
-Hierarchical recursion of rack groups is not currently supported.
+Each Pod must be assigned to a parent site.
+Hierarchical recursion of Pods is not currently supported.

 ## Rack Roles